gpapillera/random-quote-machine-react/README.md

 ![screenshot](/Untitled.gif)

 > The project I worked on for [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine) is stored in this repository.
 I used [github-pages](https://github.com/gitname/react-gh-pages) to host my demo.

-I can then learn some of the fundamentals of React.dev by doing this.
-React is a powerful and adaptable JavaScript toolkit for creating user interfaces.
-It simplifies complicated UIs into discrete units of code known as "components."
-React is limited to what you see on a website's home page by the use of these components.
+By working with this project I became familiar with the `useState` hook which is used to declare a state variable called `quote` and its setter function called `setQuote`.
+The `useEffect` hook is used to set the state variable `quote` with a randomly selected quote from the `quotes` array and its corresponding author every time the component mounts or whenever the `colors` array changes.

-> With this project, I started with the desktop.
+With this project, I started with the desktop.
 To ensure that all of my pages are responsive and in a format that would operate on both desktop and mobile devices, I used the `clamp()`, `min()`, and `max()` properties to address its responsiveness.

 ### Built With